Thefolle/ThesisFragility/Lint/testfragilitylint/README.md

 ![Showing tooltips](<./images/LinterProcessing3.png>)

 The tooltip informs about what is the actual reason that makes the code a bad practice, along with the good practice that increase robustness thereof.

+The linter is based on heuristics, so it may underline something which is good (false positive) or neglect something that is bad (false negative).
+This factor is difficult to nullify, but it is typically minimized.
+The first countermeasure against inaccuracy is awareness; the second step is reporting the false positive/negative [to the GitHub issues](https://github.com/Thefolle/ThesisFragility/issues).

 ### Generate a chart report